 Submitted for the approval of the drunk in a graveyard SJW society, I call this story – THE OLDENINGSTEIN

 Ok for real though.
 Old people are horrifying.
 I speak from experience.
-When I’m not abusing my liver or vomiting up reviews for you perverts to read, I’m a dementia care aide.
+When I’m not abusing my liver or vomiting up reviews for you perverts to read, I’m a caregiver.
 Also horrifying, yes?
 Anyways, I went into this movie with a little more information about the whole thing than the average mouth breather in that M. Night Shyamalan could have rolled up to an average night shift and set up some cameras and easily made several movies and their sequels.

 I like the concept of insanity, I really do, but my fuck it’s been done to death hasn’t it?
 I think that’s why the whole dementia/Alzheimer’s disease brand of insanity makes good subject matter for a film.
 Briefly touched on in The Taking of Deborah Logan, The Visit expands on that concept and tells us the story of a pair of horrible children who are going to spend a week with their long lost grandparents.
 Sounds cute right?
 A little lovey dovey.